cogdog/tru-collector/README.md

 ![Renamed Posts Menu](images/collectables.jpg "collectables menu")

 (6) Install and activate the [Remove Dashboard Access plugin](https://wordpress.org/plugins/remove-dashboard-access-for-non-admins/).
+The tru-collector theme's options panel will nudge you to install it.
+It is used to keep the logged in user from seeing the admin side of Wordpress.
+Any attempt to reach the dashboard outside of Administrators or editors results in a redirect to the front of the site.
+The site will work without it, but it makes your collector site a tad more bullet proof.

  In its settings, restrict access to **Editors and Administrators** or just **Administrators** depending if you will have a moderator user.
 The default redirect should be for the main URL of the site.

 ![Remove Dashboard Access settings](images/dashboard-access-settings.jpg "Remove Dashboard Access settings")